d215steinberg/GildedRose-Java/README.md

 We run test coverage (70.0% coverage of **GildedRose.java**).
 This test is not very useful:
 - 30% of code is not covered
-- Will need to verify results manually after every change
+- We will need to verify results manually after every change Then again, a 70%-coverage, semi-manual test is better than no test at all.
+We will keep this test around until we can render it obsolete.
 ### [Lesson #3: A test is a spec](https://github.com/d215steinberg/GildedRose-Java/tree/Lesson%233)
-We split the initial **foo** test in **GildedRose.java** into two trivial but meaningful tests.
+**GildedRoseTest** contains a single JUnit test.
+We run it, and it fails.
+We make it green by changing **fixme** to **foo**.

+Clearly, the test name **foo** does not express the intent of the test.
+What specification is the test expressing?
+From **GildedRoseRequirements.txt**, we see requirements regarding the initial specification of **sellIn** and **quality** attributes ("All items have a ...") and requirements regarding what happens to these attributes at the end of the day.
+Our **foo** test describes the **name** attribute in both of these contexts, so we split **foo** into two trivial but meaningful tests.
 ### [Lesson #4: Refactor tests.
 DON'T WAIT!](https://github.com/d215steinberg/GildedRose-Java/tree/Lesson%234)
 We refactor the two tests, extracting common code to remove duplication and reveal intent.
 ### [Lesson #5: Should a method's name reflect its behavior or its purpose?](https://github.com/d215steinberg/GildedRose-Java/tree/Lesson%235)